Understanding Type 2 Diabetes

 Continuously elevated blood sugar levels can damage the heart and blood vessels as well as the eyes and kidneys.
 Nerve damage can also occur, which means such things as a foot injury, for example, may go unnoticed and worsen.
 Neuropathies (nerve disorders) can also cause digestive problems or erectile dysfunction.

-Being diagnosed with type 2 diabetes can be destabilizing, to say the least.
+Being diagnosed with type 2 diabetes can be destabilizing.
 As you become familiar with the disease and change your habits little by little, you’ll find that it is actually an opportunity to focus on your well-being day after day.